 If this leaves things ambiguous, clarity seems to lie in relative risk.
 Statistically, the risk of accidental death, homicide, or suicide associated with gun ownership appears to be substantially greater than the potential benefit of gun ownership as a deterrent to violent crime in the home.3

 With beliefs firmly in place on either side of the debate, confirmation bias means that individuals pick and choose data, citing studies that support their views while discounting those that don’t.
 Statistics and studies aside then, the self-defense aspect of gun ownership is vital to understanding the pro-gun stance.
 Sixty percent (60%) of gun owners in the 2014 Gallup Poll stated that they own guns for self-defense with 49% owning guns for hunting or other recreation.
-If gun owners are worried about their safety and believe that they themselves – and not a call to 911 – are most likely to provide protection, then gun control legislation that would limited ownership is perceived as an outright threat (if that seems ridiculous, consider that many people do not live within ready reach of law enforcement, and even when they do, a 5 or 10 minute wait for police to arrive on scene can be the difference between life and death in an acutely dangerous situation).
-If however, as an anti-gun proponent, you don’t feel in particular danger at home, or you feel well-protected by police, then its gun ownership that’s perceived as the threat.
+If gun owners are worried about their safety and believe that they themselves—and not a call to 911—are most likely to provide protection, then gun control legislation that would limit ownership is perceived as an outright threat (if that seems ridiculous, consider that many people do not live within ready reach of law enforcement, and even when they do, a five- or 10-minute wait for police to arrive on scene can be the difference between life and death in an acutely dangerous situation).
+If, however, as an anti-gun proponent, you don’t feel in particular danger at home, or you feel well-protected by police, then it's gun ownership that’s perceived as the threat.
 With both sides of the gun debate fearful for the lives of their families, it’s no wonder our country is at an impasse.

 If movement is to be made towards greater gun control, it's going to require a battle of “hearts and minds” in which attitudes about gun ownership are gradually transformed, just as they have changed over time about civil rights issues, tobacco use, and the legalization of cannabis.
 In order to effect such change, three things will be needed to get the ball rolling.